 Pilot has a tool called Reviewbot that will initially review transactions and check for missing or erroneously categorized transactions.
 Reviewbot can filter out transactions that the dedicated bookkeeper need not review manually and only flag transactions that need manual adjustment or correction.

 When Reviewbot flags certain transactions, it’ll alert your dedicated bookkeeper to check them.
 It can only spot anomalies in the records and lets the dedicated bookkeeper resolve these issues manually.
 In the image below, you’ll see an example of flagged transactions spotted after the initial review.

 The dedicated bookkeeper will review, analyze, and manually resolve these transactions.
 But to ensure that your dedicated bookkeeper made the right corrections, your books will undergo a third and final review.
 A peer reviewer from Pilot will take a look at the flagged transactions to ensure that all corrections are appropriate or detect if your dedicated bookkeeper missed something.

 Once your dedicated bookkeeper finishes the checklist and review process, they’ll email you to tell you that the bookkeeping process has been completed.
 You can immediately see all the changes they made in your QuickBooks Online account.

 Each month, you’ll receive a detailed report package that contains your P&L, balance sheet, and cash flow statements for the prior month.
-Your monthly reports also include metrics that are specific to your industry.
+Your monthly reports also include metrics specific to your industry.
 For startup businesses, Pilot will calculate your burn rate.
 For ecommerce stores, it’ll provide inventory updates.